 In our area, along the Texas Gulf Coast, the passion flower vine will bloom and produce delicious fruit from May through October.
 During that time there can be several generations of butterflies, but don’t worry, not every egg will hatch to become a caterpillar that eats your lovely passionflower vines.
 Nature has a way of trying to keep things in balance.

 Ants will often be found on passionflowers eating the nectar, and helping control the caterpillar population.

-All parts of the hardy passionflower, Passiflora incarnata, can be used either medicinally or for food.
+All parts of the hardy passionflower, Passiflora incarnata, can be used either for herbal medicine or for food.
 Native Americans used the above ground parts, the flowers, leaves, and stems, for anxiety and sleep issues.
-Passionflower is used in modern medicine for the same thing.
+Passionflower is used in modern natural medicine for the same thing.
 While chamomile tea is often thought of as the sleep tea, passionflower is just as effective.

 Attainable Sustainable has a clever way of deseeding the pulp using an immersion blender and a chinois (or cone strainer).
 You can use the passionfruit juice to make a lovely, simple passionfruit cake, maypop jelly, or passionfruit gingerade.

-Do you grow or forage passionflower?
+Do you grow or forage maypop passion flowers?
 Share your tips or uses in the comments.